rails/rails/guides/source/debugging_rails_applications.md

 If you hit this, please restart your debugging session with eager loading enabled (`config.eager_load = true`).

 Stepping commands line `next`, `continue`, etc., do not present this issue.
-Namespaces defined implictly only by subdirectories are not subject to this issue either.
+Namespaces defined implicitly only by subdirectories are not subject to this issue either.

 See [ruby/debug#408](https://github.com/ruby/debug/issues/408) for details.